Información de perfil

 We live on rainwater so guests must be conscious of water consumption.

 Volunteers have their own cabin with bathroom, compost toilet and special view over protected native bush, VERY PEACEFUL.
-Kitchen and Wifi will be at the main tiny house, where we live.
-Wifi is turned off every night at 9pm.
+Breakfast and lunch will be at the main tiny house, where we live.
+For dinner you’ve got your own little kitchen in the cabin.
+Wifi is limited and is turned off every night when we go to sleep.
 It should go without saying, but it is expected that we all respect each other’s space.
-Three meals are provided for the days you work.
+Breakfast and lunch will be provided for the days you work.
 These meals can be repetitive as we eat seasonally off the land.
 If you are a big eater it may pay to bring yourself extra food.
 Share the cooking and clean up.
 We ask that volunteers organise their own food for their days off (many choose to go on overnight trips for their 2 days off).Algo más...

-We are flexible about when you take your 2 days off a week.
+We are flexible about when you take your 2 days off a week, but appreciate it if you take them when Hōri has to go to work (usually Monday-Wednesday)

 Property is located 7min drive to nearest beach (Hikuwai/Hukuwai) and 10min drive (30min bike) to Ōpōtiki township.

-Transport to and from Ōpōtiki - hitchhiking, bus, plane to Whakatāne, yacht/vessel, bike.
+Transport to and from Ōpōtiki - your own vehicle, hitchhiking, bus, plane to Whakatāne, yacht/vessel, bike.

 From Auckland you can fly with Air Chathams to Whakatāne or bus to Ōpōtiki with Intercity.
-If you don't have your own transport/vehicle we can pick you up from Ōpōtiki.
+There’s also a bus from Tauranga called the Bayhopper.
+If you don't have your own vehicle we can pick you up from Ōpōtiki.

 Its about 4.5 hours drive in a car from Auckland.